gatsbyjs/gatsby/docs/contributing/governance.md

 The following groups are the primary categories of Gatsby OSS contributors.

-- [Maintainers](https://github.com/orgs/gatsbyjs/teams/maintainers) - The outstanding community of contributors who help make Gatsby awesome.
+- __Outside Contributors__ - The outstanding community of contributors who help make Gatsby awesome.
 These are people who’ve had a Gatsby pull request merged and adhere to the [Gatsby Code of Conduct](https://www.gatsbyjs.org/contributing/code-of-conduct/).
-- [Admins](https://github.com/orgs/gatsbyjs/teams/admin/members) - The official team members of Gatsby, Inc. (sometimes referred to as the "inkteam") including the Gatsby Core Team who maintain Gatsby OSS.
+- __[Admins](https://github.com/orgs/gatsbyjs/teams/admin/members)__ - The official team members of Gatsby, Inc. (sometimes referred to as the "inkteam") including the Gatsby Core Team who maintain Gatsby OSS.

 ### Decision-Making Process